William Butler Yeats: Commentary (1)

 St. John Ervine (2): ‘He is a tall man, with dark hanging hair that is now turning grey, and he has a queer way of focussing when he looks at you.
 I do not know what is the defect of sight from which he suffers, but it makes his way of regarding you somewhat disturbing.
 He has a poetic appearance, entirely physical, and owing nothing to any eccentricity of dress; for, apart from his necktie, there is nothing odd about his clothes.
 It is not easy to talk to him in a familiar fashion, and I imagine he has difficulty in talking easily on common topics.
 I soon discovered that he is not comfortable with individuals: he needs an audience to which he can discourse in a pontifical [14] manner ...
 I doubt very much whether he takes any intimate interest in any human being.’
 (Quoted in E. H. Mikhail, W. B. Yeats: Interviews and Recollections, 1977, p.103 [var.
 33]; cited in Terence Brown, W. B. Yeats: A Critical Life, 1999, pp.14-15.)

-Ezra Pound (2) [on Yeats of the Vision period in a letter to John Quinn:] ‘Bit queer in the head about “moon” [...] whole new metaphysicas about “moon”, very very very bughouse.’
-(Quoted in B. L. Reid, The Man from New York, Oxford 1968; cited in William M. Murphy, ‘Psychic Daughter, Mystic Son, Sceptic Father’, in George Harper Mills, ed., Yeats and the Occult, Macmillan 1976, p.13.)
-See also extract from Frank Kermode, ‘Ezra Conquers London’, review-article on Ezra Pound: A Portrait of the Man and His Work, Vol. 1, by A. David Moody, OUP; in The New York Review, of Books (1 May 2008), pp.21-24 [see under Commentary, supra].
+Ezra Pound (2) [on Yeats of the Vision period in a letter to John Quinn:] ‘Bit queer in the head about “moon” [...] whole new metaphysics about “moon”, very very very bughouse.’
+(Quoted in B. L. Reid, The Man from New York, Oxford 1968; cited by William M. Murphy, in ‘Psychic Daughter, Mystic Son, Sceptic Father’, Yeats and the Occult, ed.
+George Harper Mills, Macmillan 1976, p.13.)
+See also extract from Frank Kermode, ‘Ezra Conquers London’, review-article on David Moody, Ezra Pound: A Portrait of the Man and His Work, Vol. 1(OUP), in New York Review of Books (1 May 2008), pp.21-24.)

 Ezra Pound (3), ABC of Reading (Routledge 1934; New edn.
 Faber 1951; pb. edn.
 1961; reiss.
 1991): ‘W. B. Yeats is sufficiently venerated to be cited now in a school book.
 The gulf between Homer and Virgil can be illustrated profanely by one of Yeats' favourite anecdotes.
 A plain sailor man took a notion to study Latin, and his teacher tried him with Virgil; after many lessons he asked him something about the hero.
 Said the sailor: “What hero?”
 Said the teacher: “What hero, why, Aeneas, the hero.”
 Said the sailor: '“Ach, a hero, him a hero?
 Bigob, I t’ought he waz a priest.”’
 Note: Pound goes on to cites a line of Yeats as an “exhibit” of self-evident condensation (i.e., ‘charged’) in verse: “The fire that stirs about her, when she stirs.”
 (Ibid., p.96.)